Sleep Apnea Near You

 Sleep apnea is a disorder that causes you to stop breathing when you sleep.
-This condition can affect your health, energy levels during the day, and the quality of sleep that you get at night.
-Sleep Apnea affects many people and is more common than you may assume.
+This condition can affect your health, energy levels during the day, and the quality of your sleep at night.
+Sleep apnea affects many people and is more common than you may assume.

 If you suffer from sleep apnea, your oxygen levels fluctuate as your throat muscles open and close your upper throat airway.

 If you are overweight or have a large neck circumference, you’re not necessarily suffering from sleep apnea.
 If your energy levels are low during the day and you quickly fall asleep in, say, waiting rooms or while watching television, it may be because you have sleep apnea.

 The first step in determining the presence of sleep apnea is with nocturnal oximetry.
 By wearing a device that measures your oxygen saturation, it is possible to see if your oxygen levels rise and fall while you sleep.
 There are other ways to determine if you have sleep apnea, for example, a sleep lab.
 If there are periods where you don’t inhale for longer than 10 seconds, some professionals may consider it to be enough evidence for the presence of sleep apnea.

 A dentist may be the most suitable practitioner to treat sleep apnea.
 Dentists specialize in health matters of your mouth, which is also the gateway to your airway and lungs.
 At Vellore Woods Dentistry, we offer sleep apnea treatment in Vaughan, ON.
 We will provide information and discuss all of your options prior to any treatment being performed.

 An effective way to treat sleep apnea is to prescribe an oral appliance that helps to keep your airway open, even if your throat muscles start to relax.
 A dental device pushes your lower jaw forward, and since the tongue is anchored to the lower jaw, it pulls the back of your tongue away from your airway.